-Post from a Facebook Page called ‘New York Holidays’ claims that you can win a luxury shopping trip to New York with £5000 spending money by sharing the post, liking the Page, and clicking a link to claim your entry.
+Facebook posts claim that you can win a trip to New York by sharing, liking, and commenting.
+Some versions also ask you to click a link to claim your entry.

 The site you eventually arrive at will offer the chance to win further prizes in exchange for filling in a survey and supplying your name and contact details.
 However, fine print on the site will stipulate that, by participating, you are giving permission for the site’s owners to share your personal information with site sponsors and online marketing firms.

 Thus, soon after participating, you will begin receiving unwanted and annoying marketing messages for various products and services via phone, text message, email, and surface mail.
-The scammers who created the fake New York prize giveaway will earn commissions each time somebody provides his or her information on one of the survey sites.
+The scammers who created the fake New York prize giveaways will earn commissions each time somebody provides his or her information on one of the survey sites.

-And, to reiterate, the promised New York Shopping trip prize does not exist, so participating is a waste of time.
+And, to reiterate, the promised New York trip prize does not exist, so participating is a waste of time.

 Such scams are extremely common on Facebook.
 Don’t be tempted to participate in these bogus competitions ‘just in case‘ they are legitimate.
 They are NOT harmless.
-By participating, you are aiding and abetting grubby little scammers who have no place on Facebook or any other social network.
+By participating, you are aiding and abetting scammers who have no place on Facebook or any other social network.
 And, by liking, sharing, and commenting on such fraudulent material, you are exposing all of your friends to the scam as well.
 Just don’t do it!

 Importance NoticeAfter considerable thought and with an ache in my heart, I have decided that the time has come to close down the Hoax-Slayer website.